sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 ![threshold Yen](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/assets/IOU_TH_YEN.png)
 Intersection over union for this case:
 ![threshold Yen](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/assets/IOU_TH_YEN2.png)
+Threshold Yen got a nice segmentation with almost no flase positive with an avarage of 0.698 IoU over all test data
 | technique   | IoU |
 | ------------- | ------------- |
 | Threshold Yen | 0.698  |

+#### Trainable segmentation:
+Most segmentation methods are based only on color information of pixels in the image.
+Humans use much more knowledge than this when doing image segmentation, but implementing this knowledge would cost considerable computation time and would require a huge domain knowledge database, which is currently not available.
+In addition to traditional segmentation methods, there are trainable segmentation methods which can model some of this knowledge.

 ## Deep Learning consepts: